vinjaklord/Forex-Position-Size-Calculator/README.md

 ## Overview

 I wanted to build an app that calculates the forex position size, but I couldn't find the logic implemented in code online.
 So, I created this backend controller to calculate position size based on various factors such as account size, risk ratio, stop loss, and currency pairs.
+The lot size is fixed to 1 or 100000 in unit size.
+Have fun!

 ## How It Works